Updated: Mar 24

 If budget is less of an issue for you then fantastic, but this may be the point when you need to decide if you are happy to increase your budget to get the designer that you want or perhaps look at designers that can create cakes on a budget, there are many out there.
 You may have to sacrifice on the quality of ingredients, what is used to decorate your cake and/or the skill level of designer.
 For example, I decorate all of my cakes in an

 Italian meringue buttercream.
 There are several benefits to this buttercream, it's less sweet as it's made with a sugar syrup, not icing sugar, and the ratio of this is much much lower.
 The lack of icing sugar and the meringue base gives the buttercream a wonderfully velvety and delicate texture, so it works so much better for special occasion cakes where the cake needs to be truly special.
 It holds its structure so much better in warm weather, allowing for 3D sculpting and also means it won't start to melt on a warm day and turn into the Leaning Tower of Pisa!
-Well so long as you don't leave it in a window in the baking sun, nothing made f butter can survive that, but in a hot marquee, no problem.
+Well so long as you don't leave it in a window in the baking sun, nothing made of butter can survive that, but in a hot marquee, no problem.
 It does, however, take time to make compared to a standard American buttercream.
-It can take an hour to make a single batch as you have to cool the meringue before you can add the butter, which on a hot day takes a lot longer.
+I spent 6 hours earlier this week just making the buttercream for two cakes, and those were fake cakes, I didn't even need any to fill them.
+It can take an hour or more to make a single batch as you have to cool the meringue before you can add the butter, which on a hot day takes a lot longer.
 Meanwhile, a single batch of American buttercream only takes 10 minutes.
 Little things like this make a vast difference.
 A three-tier wedding cake may require 4-5 batches of buttercream to ice and decorate.
 Most of the budget cake designers would opt for an American buttercream, and those at the luxury end would use one of the meringue buttercreams, as there are actually quite a few.
 Again it's choosing quality or budget.
 So you really need to decide early on which of these two is most important to you.

 I hope I've helped you start out on your wedding cake journey.
 I know it can be daunting when there's just so much out there, but one of the great things about there being so much out there is that you are sure to find a style and a designer who's the perfect fit for your day.
 Thanks for reading and if you are getting married in Cornwall and you are considering a buttercream wedding cake, why not have a peruse through our Instagram gallery and the rest of our website to get more of a feel for who we are.